GET STARTED

 Students are drowning in free information and don’t just want knowledge—they crave connection, transformation, and purpose.
 When your course only delivers information without an emotional connection, students are more likely to disengage or even drop out.

 Let’s say you’re teaching time management.
 You lead with straightforward and pretty Canva slides listing your must-dos: prioritize tasks, make to-do lists, set timers.
 It’s practical.
 It’s logical.
-But is it memorable?
-Nope.
-Is it something they could have pulled from ChatGPT?
-Probably.

 ✅ Add a True Story That Resonates